|Colonial Pioneer Publishing and R.B.Brain

 position on the Victorian Council, and a volunteer Director position on

 national board.
-And as from late September 2014 I am also the ATAA's
+From September 2014 for several months, I was the ATAA's

-(part-time) Operations Manager to assist with the day-to-day operations
+(part-time) Operations Manager, assisting with the day-to-day operations

 With the computer